-This will be our inaugural marathon/relay marathon from Wichita Brewing Company West to Wichita Brewing Company East.
+This will be our second annual marathon/relay marathon from Wichita Brewing Company West to Wichita Brewing Company East.
 This will be a fun spring run the Sunday before St. Patrick's Day.
-The course will be USATF certified (currently in the certification process) for the serious runners.
+The course is USATF certified for the serious runners.
 But, will be set up with five interchanges for teams of six runners to run the marathon.
 The course will stick to the Wichita bike paths as much as possible for the saftey of all the runners.

 Leg #1.
 4.75 miles

 Leg #2.
 3.75 miles

 Leg #3.
 4 miles

 Leg #5.
 4 miles